Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Study Design

 \subsection{Subject Dataset}

-In this work, we study energy consumption-related forum posts extracted from SO.
-We download the SO dataset from the official Data Dump in October 2021\footnote{\url{https://archive.org/details/stackexchange}} which consists of 21,641,802 posts over a 13-year period from January 1, 2008 to October 7, 2021.

-A snapshot of the Stack Overflow page illustrates a sample post\footnote{\url{https://stackoverflow.com/questions/19722950}} shown in Figure \ref{fig:post}.
-We mainly focus on \bihui{the following} nine pieces of information from the post: \begin{itemize} \item The post title gives a brief summary of the question being asked or the topic being discussed. \item The view count is the number of times the post has been viewed by users on SO. \item The question body is the main content of the post \bihui{and} includes the details of the question \bihui{and} the discussion topic. \item The post tags are labels that have been assigned to the post according to the areas of the question. \bihui{A post tag is} used to categorize a post and make \bihui{it} easier to find. \item The question score is the score assigned to the question by other users based on the usefulness, clarity \bihui{of the problem statement}, and relevance \bihui{to the topic being discussed}. \item The answer score is the score assigned to the chosen answers for the question based on correctness, completeness, and relevance \bihui{to the question being asked}. \item The favorization is the number of users who have marked the post as a favor, indicating that they find it useful or relevant. \item The question creation time is the date and time when the question \bihui{is} first posted on SO. \item The answer creation time refers to the date and time when the first accepted answer \bihui{is} posted in response to the question. \end{itemize}
+We download the latest Stack Overflow official data dump\footnote{\url{https://archive.org/details/stackexchange_20241231}} at the time of conducting this work, which contains 23,709,404 posts from January 2008 to December 2024.
+Figure~\ref{fig:post} shows a sample SO post~\cite{so19722950}.
+We extract the following information from each post: \begin{itemize}[leftmargin=*] \item Title, which summarizes the question being asked or the topic being discussed; \item View count, showing how many times the post has been viewed; \item Body, containing details of the question or discussion; \item Tags, which are labels that have been assigned to the post according to the areas of the question; \item Question score, assigned by users based on its usefulness and clarity; \item Question creation time, when the question was first posted; \item Comments (to the question), including suggestions (that are not sufficient to be answers), clarifications, and relevant information added by other users; \item Comment creation time (of the first comment if it exists), which indicates how quickly it is to receive initial help to the question; \item Answers, which are the solutions to the question; an answer can be marked as ``accepted'' if it is verified to solve the question; \item Answer score (of the accepted answer if it exists), assigned by users based on its correctness and relevance; \item Answer creation time (of the accepted answer if it exists), which indicates how quickly the question is solved. \end{itemize}